tdelubac/Correlation/README.md

 # Correlation

-Code to compute 2d and 3d 2 points correlation functions
+Code to compute 2d and 3d 2-points correlation functions